davidthewatson/grawler/README.md

 # Grawler
 Grawler is a simple recursive and concurrent web crawler written in Golang.
 It recursively crawls starting from a given seed url and all 'child' urls matching user defined filter expression.
-While crawling urls, it internally builds a sitemap and collect user defined static assets.
+While crawling urls, it internally builds a sitemap and collects user defined static assets.

 ## Installation and requirements
 Grawler is tested under go1.8 and has a single dependency `golang.org/x/net/html`